Content navigation:

 • Promo.
 While describing the dimension of product quality above, we’ve partly mentioned the importance of promo differentiation during the markdown.
 Retailers should be particularly careful during the markdown periods: willing to clear stocks as promptly as possible, they might unintentionally undermine all the previous efforts to shape and maintain particular price perception.
 Many retailers still use traditional approaches to markdown without noticing the devastating impact it has on price perception.

 • Psychological factors.
 Retailers shouldn't forget that human behavior is not always rational.
 In his best-selling book "How Customers Think: Essential Insights into the Mind of the Market", Harvard professor Gerald Zaltman argues that 95% of all purchasing decisions are subconscious.
 The luxury brands are a good example to show how psychology is linked to price perception.
 Buying premium or luxury segment products is often a means of demonstrating one's social status.
-In this case, shoppers want the products to be expensive even if they are explicitly overpriced.
-So, if you're selling premium products make sure your pricing is coherent with buyers expectations.
+This insight implies that shoppers want the products to be expensive even if they are explicitly overpriced.
+So, if you're selling premium products make sure your pricing is coherent with buyers expectations and needs.

-Based on this, we can make a list of simple questions helping to get an overall impression of your price perception without actually asking customers:
+Based on this, we can make a list of simple questions helping to get an overall impression of your price perceptions without actually asking customers:

 1. Is your pricing differentiated in regard to the qualitative features of products?